Lázaro Oliveira: International goals

-Coaching career
+Managerial career

+Estrela Amadora

 Lázaro took up coaching immediately after retiring, spending four years as an assistant at Estrela always in the top tier.
-Early into the 2008–09 season he replaced countryman Lito Vidigal as head coach, leading the team into safety only to suffer relegation due to financial irregularities.
+Early into the 2008–09 season he replaced countryman Lito Vidigal as head coach at Estrela Amadora, leading the team into safety only to suffer relegation due to financial irregularities.

+Portimonense

 In summer 2009, Lázaro joined another former club, Penafiel in the second division.
-He was sacked midway through his second year, joining another side in that level, Portimonense SC, on 18 January 2012.
+He was sacked midway through his second year, joining another side in that level, Portimonense, on 18 January 2012.
 He was dismissed on 21 April with the team in seventh place with two games remaining of the campaign, after a run of poor results made qualifying for the play-offs difficult.

+Atlético

-Lázaro became manager of Atlético Clube de Portugal, struggling in the second level, on 9 January 2015.
+Lázaro became manager of Atlético, struggling in the second level, on 9 January 2015.
 He quit the Lisbon-based side on 28 March, with them second from last.

+Farense

-On 22 July 2016, Lázaro returned to the Algarve, taking over at S.C.
-Farense of the third tier.
-He was sacked the following 3 April, after a 2–2 draw with neighbours Louletano D.C. left the team in fifth, six points away from leaders C.D.
+On 22 July 2016, Lázaro returned to the Algarve, taking over at Farense of the third tier.
+He was sacked the following 3 April, after a 2–2 draw with neighbours Louletano left the team in fifth, six points away from leaders C.D.
 Fátima.

+Macau national team

+On 23 January 2020, Lázaro was appointed as Macau national team head coach and also their under-23 side.